First Battle of Benghazi

-The First Battle of Benghazi occurred as part of the Libyan Civil War between army units and militiamen loyal to Libyan leader Muammar Gaddafi and anti-Gaddafi forces in February 2011.
+The First Battle of Benghazi was fought between army units and militiamen loyal to Libyan leader Muammar Gaddafi and anti-Gaddafi forces in February 2011 during the Libyan Civil War.
 The battle mainly took place in Benghazi, the second-largest city in Libya, with related clashes occurring in the nearby Cyrenaican cities of Bayda and Derna.
 In Benghazi itself most of the fighting occurred during a siege of the government-controlled Katiba compound.

 Beginning

 The fighting in Benghazi started on 17 February, after two days of protests in the city.
 Security forces opened fire on protesters, killing 14.
 The next day, a funeral procession for one of those killed passed the Katiba compound.
 Accounts differ on whether mourners began throwing stones first or the soldiers from Katiba opened fire without provocation.
 In the end, another 24 people from the opposition protesters were killed.
 Following the massacre, two policemen, who were accused of shooting the protestors, were hanged by the opposition.
 Police and army personnel later withdrew from the city after being overwhelmed by protesters.
 Some army personnel joined the protesters and helped them seize the local state-controlled radio station.
 In Bayda, unconfirmed reports indicated that local police and riot control units joined the protesters.
 Two days earlier, on 16 February, it was also reported that Islamist gunmen, with the help of a defecting army colonel, stormed an arms depot in Derna and seized 250 weapons and an assortment of 70 military vehicles.
 During the raid four soldiers were killed and 16 were wounded.
 By the end of 18 February, the only place that still housed a significant number of Gaddafi loyalists in Benghazi was the Katiba compound.

 On 19 February, another funeral procession passed the Katiba compound en route to the cemetery in an act of defiance and were again fired upon by Gaddafi loyalists in the compound.
 By this time, some 325 mercenaries from southern Africa were flown into Benghazi and other towns in the east to help restore order.
 During 18 and 19 February, there were major retaliatory attacks by the opposition forces against the mercenaries.
 50 of them were executed by the protesters in Bayda.
 Some died when protestors burned down the police station in which they were locked up and 15 were lynched in front of the courthouse in Bayda.

 Following the second attack on a funeral, opposition forces commandeered bulldozers and tried to breach the walls of the Katiba compound, often retreating under heavy fire.
 As the fighting continued, a mob attacked a local army base on the outskirts of Benghazi and forced the soldiers to give up their weapons, including three small tanks.
 Opposition members then rammed these tanks into the Katiba compound's walls.
 Days later, the burnt-out hulks of the armored vehicles could still be seen, stuck halfway into the breaches they had made.